SystemsApproach/private5g/arch.rst

    in on best practices in cloud-based managed services.

-This chapter identifies the main architectural components of the mobile cellular networks, which is partly an exercise in introducing 3GPP terminology.
-For someone who is familiar with the Internet, this terminology can seem arbitrary (e.g., “eNB” is a “base station”), but keep in mind that this terminology came out of the 3GPP standardization process, which was historically concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
+This chapter identifies the main architectural components of the mobile cellular networks.
+We need to introduce some terminology to do this, which can be confusing for those whose networking background comes from the Internet.
+This is partly because some of what needs to happen in a mobile network, such as keeping track of which base station is serving a given mobile device, doesn't really have a parallel in fixed networks.
+On top of that, the terminology came out of the 3GPP standardization process, which was historically concerned with telephony and almost completely disconnected from the IETF and other Internet-related efforts.
 To further confuse matters, 3GPP terminology often changes with each generation (e.g., a base station is called eNB in 4G and gNB in 5G).
 We address situations like this by using generic terminology (e.g., base station), and referencing the 3GPP-specific counterpart only when the distinction is helpful.
 This example is only the tip of the terminology iceberg.
 Marcin Dryjanski’s blog post gives a broader perspective on the complexity of terminology in 5G.

 .. _reading_terminology:
 .. admonition:: Further Reading